Simon-cito/Sergio-Sanchez-ML-Course/Assignments/Assignments 07/README.md

-Since Assignment 7 is based on Advanced Model Evaluation, this README needs to show that you are a rigorous "Quality Control" engineer.
-It proves you understand that high accuracy isn't enough—you have to ensure the model is reliable and fair.

-Here is the professional README.md for your Assignment 07 folder.

 Assignment 07: Advanced Model Evaluation & Validation The Problem
 In real-world Machine Learning, simple "Accuracy" can be a deceptive metric.
 If a dataset is imbalanced, a model can achieve 90% accuracy just by guessing the majority class every time.
 The goal of this assignment was to implement high-fidelity evaluation tools to verify the true predictive power and reliability of my Titanic survival model.